godardma/magnetic_calibration/README.md

 The main steps are :
 * Create an instance of the object MagneticCalibration
 * Fill the field "magnetometer_data_regularized_" :
+    * Use the function "generate_data" to use the the default dataset, no need to regularize it
-    * Fill the field "magnetometer_data_" and regularize the dataset with the function "regularize_data"
+    * Fill the field "magnetometer_data_" by hand and regularize the dataset
-    * Use the function "generate_data" to use the the default dataset
+    * Fill the field "magnetometer_data_" from a file using the function "create_data_from_file" and regularize the dataset

+    The regularization is done by calling the function "regularize_data", arguments are the limit of point in a box and its limit size
 * Perform the ellipsoid fit with the "compute_ellipsoid" function to get its center and the transformation matrix (noted TR) between the ellipsoid and a sphere

 Other useful functions provided are :